una/personal-goals/ideas-and-misc/book-checklist.md

 - [x] Let's Explore Diabetes with Owls -- David Sedaris
 - [x] Foundation -- Isaac Asimov

+## September 2015

+None -- I listened to a lot of podcasts and was traveling all month

+## October 2015

+- [x] So You've Been Publicly Shamed -- Jon Ronson
+- [ ] The Dispossessed -- Ursula K. Le Guin

 To-Read
 ---
 - [ ] Alan Turing -- Andrew Hodges